Nutrient-Drug Interactions

 Table

-Certain drugs affect mineral metabolism (see table Possible Effects of Drugs on Mineral Metabolism).
+Certain medications and substances affect mineral metabolism (see table Possible Effects of Medications on Mineral Metabolism).
 Certain antibiotics (eg, tetracyclines) reduce iron absorption, as can certain foods (eg, vegetables, tea, bran).

 Table